jenky/laravel-plupload/README.md

 </script>
 ```

-These following methods are available if you use the `upload.js` file.
+These following methods are useable with the `upload.js` file.

 **Set Uploader options**